 November 2014 - Comment invited on Outline Development Plan

 Public comment is invited on an Outline Development Plan (ODP) which has been prepared for the 'Residential' zoned portion of Lot 520 (189) Salvado Road, Jolimont, commonly known as the Former Nursery Site.
-For more information and to make a comment please visit the Outline Development Page.
+Visit the Outline Development Plan page for more.

 October 2013 - Approval sought for amendment to Town Planning Scheme